 Transfer credits are considered on a case-by-case basis.
 Only courses with a grade of at least a "B" or its equivalent and eligible for graduate credit from an accredited graduate institution are transferable.
 Credits that have been earned as part of the award of another graduate degree program can be transferred to the BSK Master of Divinity program if the course content is deemed appropriate.
 Grades earned for credits transferred are not included in the calculation of a student's grade point average.
-The majority of credits for the Master of Divinity degree must be earned at Baptist Seminary of Kentucky.
-Transfer credit decisions will be made by the academic dean.
-The dean may request recommendations from faculty members.
-These decisions are made with regard to the quality of the educational experience (including consideration of accreditation status and/or instructor credentials), the comparability of the nature, content, and level of a course to courses offered at BSK, and appropriateness to the BSK M.Div. degree program.
+Thirty hours (not including Clinical Pastoral Education) of credits for the Master of Divinity degree must be earned at Baptist Seminary of Kentucky.

+Transfer credit decisions are made with regard to the quality of the educational experience (including consideration of accreditation status and/or instructor credentials), the comparability of the nature, content, and level of a course to courses offered at BSK, and appropriateness to the BSK M.Div. degree program.
 Additional information, such as a detailed course outline or syllabus, may be needed to make a determination.
 Some credit may not transfer simply because the institutions and their educational goals and objectives are very different.
 The results of credit transfer evaluations may be appealed through the Seminary's Student Grievance Procedures (located in the BSK Student Handbook).
+Those interested in transferring credit should submit a completed "Transfer Credit Evaluation" form (available on Populi) to the Academic Coordinator.